LaOwlLol/fp-image/README.md

 A simple general purpose image processing library for Java.

 ### Version 0.1.0
-This API provides a filter features which can be applied to a wrap a JavaFX 8 Image called FilterableImage.
+This API provides a filter feature which can be applied to a JavaFX 8 Image wrapped in an object called FilterableImage.

-Filters can be defined by implementing the functional interface Filter.
+This API provides implementations of Gaussian Blur, Sobel edges, and Canny edges filters.
+Custom filters can be defined by implementing the functional interface Filter.

-The API also provides a way to Mix Filters with the functional interface Mixer.
+The API also provides a way to mix/blend filtered images with the functional interface Mixer.

 #### Define an FilterableImage: